 One of the most common misconceptions we see from borrowers is the assumption that a factor rate of 1.25 is equivalent to a 25% interest rate.
 This is not correct.
 Because of the term of the loan, and because the cost is charged to the principal when the loan is originated, factor rates can’t be compared as equivalent to interest rates in this way.
 To compare apples to apples, you’ll need to calculate the loan’s Effective APR.

-This here is the big kahuna — the most important interest-related concept you need in order to make sure you’re making equal comparisons when shopping for loans.
+This here is the most important interest-related concept you need in order to make sure you’re making equal comparisons when shopping for loans.
 The annual percentage rate (APR) of a loan takes into account the loan’s principal amount, term (or length in months or years), interest rate, and any fees, including origination fees.

 In the traditional lending sphere, banks and credit card companies are required to disclose the APR for any loan or line of credit—but alternative lenders aren’t required to play by those rules.
 That means the way your loan’s interest rate is expressed (through any of the interest rate types above) can leave out a lot of factors that may lead to your owing more than you expected.

-To make sure you’re comparing apples to apples and plugging in accurate figures to your loan amortization schedule, Fundera offers APR calculators for every type of small business loan.
+To make sure you’re comparing apples to apples and plugging in accurate figures to your loan amortization schedule template, try using an APR calculator.

-If you input those numbers into Fundera’s monthly loan amortization schedule template, you’ll see something like this:
+If you input those numbers into a monthly schedule template, you’ll see something like this:

 You see that for the very last monthly payment, almost all of the payment ($1299.66) goes toward principal, with a mere $10.92 being applied towards that last bit of interest.